-Its orange paint chips away easily.
+Its orange paint chips away easily over long-term use.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.